nelsonic/github-scraper/README.md

 One thing worth noting is that RSS feed is ***Not Real-Time*** ... sadly, it only gets updated periodically so we cannot rely on it to have the *latest* info.

+### 4. Repository

+This is where things start getting interesting ...

+[upload screenshot]

 ### Data Model